Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 *not the same as the velocity described in the Velocity Chart.

 Assessing the outstanding work: In this example, 10 story points remain for the version at the start of the current sprint.

 Calculating the velocity: 28 story points were completed in the last three sprints (Beta 5 , Beta 6 and Beta 7).
 This averages out to a velocity of 9 story points per sprint, rounding to nearest story point.

 Predicting the remaining sprints: At a velocity of 9 story points per sprint, it will take 2 more sprints (including the current sprint) to complete the work for the version: 10 story points.
 That is, 1 sprint of 9 story points, plus one final sprint of 1 story point.

 Is my current sprint counted when calculating my team's velocity?

 The current sprint is usually not counted when calculating the team's velocity.
 In the example above, the current sprint bar shows grey sections (like the bars for the predicted sprints) to represent this.
 The exception is when you have already completed more work in the current sprint than the work that was predicted to be completed.
 In this case, the current sprint (and the actual work completed) is used as one of the three sprints used to calculate the velocity.
 Also, the sprint bar will show green/blue sections, like the bars for completed sprints.

-For example, in the chart above, if your team had already completed more than 4 story points in sprint 5, then the work completed in sprint 3, sprint 4, and sprint 5 would be used to calculate the velocity, rather than sprint 2, sprint 3 and sprint 4.
+For example, in the chart above, if your team had already completed more than 9 story points in the current sprint, then the work completed in Beta 6, Beta 7, and the current sprint (rather than Beta 4) would be used to calculate the velocity.

 The following questions and answers cover the other key functions of the Release Burndown report: